 On August 28, 2020 the State adopted a new four-tiered, color-coded framework based on the prevalence of virus transmission in each county to guide reopening statewide-the Blueprint for a Safer Economy-and the State has revised that framework since its initial implementation.
 That framework can be found online at https://covid19.ca.gov/safer-economy.
 Under the State's framework, counties can be more restrictive than this State framework allows.
 The State initially assigned the County to the second most restrictive tier, substantial (red).
 In September and October, the County advanced from the moderate (orange) tier to the minimal (yellow) tier.
-As case rates and other indicators have changed, and the State has moved counties between tiers, and in November 2020 with case rates increasing most counties have moved to the more restrictive tiers.
-On November 17, 2020, the State reassigned the County backward from the minimal (yellow) tier and has continued to make further reassignments as case rates and other State criteria change.
+As case rates and other indicators have changed, the State has moved counties between tiers, and in November 2020 with case rates increasing most counties have moved to the more restrictive tiers.